Estonia in the Eurovision Song Contest 2014: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 20 January 2014, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Estonia was placed into the first semi-final, to be held on 6 May 2014, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2014 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Estonia was set to perform in position 3, following the entry from Latvia and before the entry from Sweden.

 The two semi-finals and the final were broadcast in Estonia on ETV with commentary by Marko Reikop.
 The first semi-final and final were also broadcast via radio on Raadio 2 with commentary by Mart Juur and Andrus Kivirähk.
 The Estonian spokesperson, who announced the Estonian votes during the final, was Lauri Pihlap who had previously represented Estonia in the Eurovision Song Contest in 2001 as member of 2XL.